wins1ey/LibreSplit/docs/AutoSplitters.md

 # How do they work?

-* These work by reading into game's memory (dont worry, you can't directly write to it) and determining when the timer should do something, like a split
+* These work by reading into game's memory and determining when the timer should do something, like a split

-* Auto splitters work in a very similar way to LiveSplit's ASL.
-The main difference is that LAST's use lua instead of C#.
+* LAST's autosplitting system works in a very similar way to LiveSplit's.
+The main difference is that LAST uses Lua instead of C#.
 There are also some key differences:
-    * Uses lua instead of named C# blocks
+    * Runs an entire Lua system instead of only supporting specifically named C# blocks
-        * This means you can have more functions than the one LAST runs, of course you would be the one to call these as LAST wont run them
+        * This means you can run external functions outside of the ones LAST executes.
-    * Incredibly modular
-        * Because the whole lua script gets executed, you have at your disposal the entire programming language, this includes third-party libraries either for logging, performance profiling, filesystem, automation, etc

-# I want one now, how do i make one?
+    * Support for the entire Lua language, including the importing of libraries for tasks such as performance monitoring

+# How to make LAST Autosplitters

 * Its somewhat easy if you know what you are doing or are porting an already existing one